 2: Assess your options

 If you are unable to receive Superfast Broadband through a fibre network, there may be alternative technologies to enable you to receive superfast speeds.
 These include – fixed wireless connection, a mobile/4G router or a satellite connection.
-For further information regarding alternatives technologies please visit the Welsh Government information here.
+For further information regarding alternatives technologies, visit the Welsh Government website.

 3: Find out what speeds you’re actually getting

 You can run a speed test, using Ofcom’s official mobile and broadband checker, this will tell you what speed you are currently receiving.
 You can download Ofcom’s checker as a smartphone app (search Ofcom in Apple’s app store or Google Play) or use it through your internet browser.

 4: Getting the most out of your Broadband